The Significance of Seeing God in the Modern Age (In Memory of Tsunashima Ryōsen-kun [綱島梁川君] as a Seer of God) by Nakagiri Kakutarō [中桐確太郎]

 This light [光り] comes through the human medium [人間を通じ]—I always use the sun [太陽] as an analogy.
 Just as light [光り] refracts [屈折して来る] when passing through air [空氣] or water [水], divine light inevitably refracts [屈折して来る] when passing through human experience [人間の經驗] and consciousness [意識].
 When expressed through the physical body [肉體], it refracts [屈折します] even further.
 Even in the cases of Śākyamuni [釋尊] and Christ [基督]—if I may dare to speak of them in human terms [人間に引下して]—they could not escape [免れ得ぬ] the influence [影響] of their own heredity [遺傳], education [教育], and environment [境遇].
 No matter how pure and genuine the O-hikari [お光り], it must undergo some degree of refraction [屈折].

 Because this is an inevitable destiny [必然の運命], the light [光り] will always be refracted [屈折すること] as it is passed through human knowledge [人間の知識の組織] and embodied in our works [種々の事業].
-While this cannot be helped [致し方ない], the danger lies in becoming imprisoned [囚はれて] by that specific refractive index [屈折率] or becoming so dazzled [目眩みて] by the individual colours [色彩] appearing from the analysis of light [光りの分析] that we forget the Source [本源の光].
+While this cannot be helped [致し方ない], the danger lies in becoming imprisoned [囚はれて] by that particular refractive index [屈折率] or becoming so dazzled [目眩みて] by the individual colours [色彩] appearing from the analysis of light [光りの分析] that we forget the Source [本源の光].
 This is how conflict [葛藤] and turmoil [粉擾] arise.

 To one who has seen the true light [本當の光り], light remains light [光りは光り] regardless [拘らず] of how it is refracted [屈折の仕方]; and yet, to cause [惹起すと云ふ] conflict by obsessing [囚はれて] over the mode of refraction is the very seed of calamity [禍の種子].
 In the religions [宗教] rising today, the light [光り] is certainly present [相違ありません], but when people mistake the refraction [屈折] for the Truth itself, or when they lose sight of the Source [本源] because they are dazzled [眩亂昏倒して] by the strange refractions [不思議の屈折] of their own poor knowledge [お粗末な知識], they fall into what we call “evil cults and depraved rituals” [邪教淫祀].
 Therefore, I believe [思ひます] the most vital [大切] and essential [肝要] matter [事] lies in [處にある] liberating [救つて行く] the primal light [本源の光] from the captivity [捕はれ] of its own refraction [其屈折率].